Ibrahim Taguri

 Ibrahim Taguri (born September 1978) is a British community worker and political candidate.
 He is the former Race Equality Champion of the Liberal Democrats, announced in the role by party leader Nick Clegg on 21 January 2015 at a meeting of Ethnic Minority Liberal Democrats.
 In December 2013 Taguri was selected to succeed Sarah Teather MP as the Liberal Democrat candidate for the London constituency of Brent Central in the 2015 general election.

-Taguri is also a former undefeated British boxer, and he last fought in 2008.
+Taguri is also a former undefeated British boxer, who last fought in 2008.

 Early life and education

 Taguri was born in Brent and grew up in Willesden Green, London, England.
 In a 2014 interview, he said: "My parents came here in 1977 to escape the Gaddafi regime in Libya and my mum was at the time one of the few females going through university.
 She was going to become a lawyer but because of the nature of the regime, they decided to leave and they came here as cleaners to start again.
 So I grew up in social housing till I was thirteen....
 There was a very heavy threat of homelessness that hung over the family for several years."

 Taguri attended Latymer Upper School, one of the last pupils to benefit from the Assisted Places Scheme, and went on to study English Literature and Language at the University of Reading.
 When he was in his early twenties he took up boxing and had his debut fight at the York Hall, Bethnal Green.